Chinese Market Gardens (La Perouse): Heritage listing

-The area from Botany Road to the coast and from Matraville south to La Perouse has a long association with the "outsider" elements of European society dating from the late nineteenth century, with land uses that included the Indigenous settlement at La Perouse, the gaol at Long Bay, the Coast (infectious diseases) Hospital at Little Bay and a leprosarium.
+The area from Botany Road to the coast and from Matraville south to La Perouse has a long association with the "outsider" elements of European society dating from the late nineteenth century, with land uses that included the Indigenous settlement at La Perouse, the jail at Long Bay, the Coast (infectious diseases) Hospital at Little Bay and a leprosarium.
 The area hosted the unemployed in makeshift camps during the Great Depression and welcomed the Chinese who were engaged in the peripheral urban occupations of fishing and gardening.
 Today the intensity of Chinese occupation has all but disappeared, but the remaining market gardens, along with the remnant cemetery once attached to the infectious diseases hospital where many Chinese who contracted smallpox in the 1880s were buried (because their bones were prohibited from being repatriated to China by law), and the vibrant and active temple in Retreat Street, Alexandria (built by the clan associations of the market gardening fraternity) all work together to create a legible imprint of Australia's oldest Chinese community in the landscape.

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.

 The Chinese Market Gardens are of State significance for their associations with Sydney's Chinese community.
 Long established Chinese organisations have looked after the market gardeners with financial assistance, accommodation and other social welfare.
 Harry Ha of Tiy War & Co (named as sub-lessor of Portion 1077 as early as 1922) was a principal in the Yiu Ming Tong, the association that ran the Chinese temple at Alexandria, and President of the Gardeners Association.
 The temple retains records of his involvement in the Go Yiu community to which most market gardeners belonged, and which was involved in repatriation of bones to China.
 Further research may demonstrate local significance associated with some of the gardens' European operators.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The Chinese Market Gardens La Perouse are of local aesthetic significance for providing the sight of green, productive open space tended by Asian people within a Sydney suburban landscape.
 Described as "an interesting and charming contrast to its surroundings", the gardens bestow a rural ambience through their pleasing form and strong geometric patterns of the cultivated garden beds, their arrangement of the irrigation channels and the creek, their uncluttered views to adjacent open space and their remnant corrugated iron sheds scattered throughout the site.